rayhog/aviator-jekyll-template/_documentation/overview.md

 content_markdown: |-
   Technopedia version 6.1 API enables access to asset data in Technopedia, which you use to manage your IT assets with respect to risk, control, governance, costs and business compliance. <br>
   <br>
-  Technopedia is the world’s largest and most comprehensive repository of enterprise software and hardware.
+  Technopedia is the world’s largest and most comprehensive repository of enterprise software and hardware data.
   <br>

-  #### Make HTTP GET requests to retrieve asset data
+  #### Retrieve asset data by making HTTP GET requests
   <br>
   The Technopedia version 6.1 API provides you with read access to the Technopedia database by using an HTTP GET request to retreive asset data.
     * To get access to the Technopedia database, all you require is an API key that you get from Flexera technical support.<br>